 Anderson stated she's met many valuable contacts at conferences and at research institutions.
 Such contacts can turn into resources if you get overwhelmed with requests, or if you need help with specific issues that arise.
 "It's good to have people to bounce ideas off," said Anderson.

 Most importantly, be prepared to continue learning.
 Genealogy is a study of the past, but the tools that genealogists have are constantly growing.
 DNA research is relatively new, and yet some genealogists completely specialize in it.
-If you don't have your niche now, you may develop one over the course of your career.
+If you don't have your niche now, you may develop one over your career.
 At least you won't be bored.